With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreAbbott House is one of mental health facilities in Davison County, South Dakota, located at 909 Court Merrill Street, 57301 zip code.
+Learn MoreAbbott House is a mental health facility in Davison County, SD, located at 909 Court Merrill Street, 57301.
 Abbott House provides residential treatment.
-Abbott House provides dialectical behavior therapy, individual psychotherapy and group therapy to children / adolescents and young adults.
-Abbott House also supports clients referred from the court/judicial system, people with trauma and people with PTSD.
-Additional services provided at Abbott House include psychosocial rehabilitation services, diet and exercise counseling and case management.
+Abbott House provides behavior modification, cognitive behavioral therapy and psychotropic medication to children / adolescents and young adults.
+Abbott House also supports LGBT, people with trauma and patients with eating disorders.
+Some other services available at Abbott House include therapeutic foster care, psychosocial rehabilitation services and family psychoeducation.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.